XOAB Active SizingHow to choose the right size socks

 Likewise, measure your leg, when you’re standing, from the floor to about an inch below the back of your knee.
 If your leg measures more than the Approximate Sock Height in our chart, a long size might best for you.

-Right now, our longer socks are only available as a special order .
-They cost the same, but we knit them to order, when requested.
-If you think you need our longer compression socks, email us at email@example.com .
+Right now, our longer socks are available in a limited range of patterns.
+If you have questions about the best size for you and our longer compression socks, email us at firstname.lastname@example.org .

 More about fitting feet

 A sock foot should be long enough to fit comfortably.
 It shouldn’t scrunch up your toes, and the heel of the sock should be positioned on your heel.
 If your toes are cramped, you need a larger size.
 If the heel of the sock ends up riding up your heel towards your achilles tendon, you need a smaller size.

 What complicates sizing is that the fabric of a sock stretches in two directions, and a given size can only stretch so far.
 Think of a sock like a rubber band – if you stretch a rubber band hard between your two hands, it won’t be easy for someone else to pull it out from side to side.
 Likewise a sock might fit someone with long, narrow feet, but there won’t be enough stretch in the fabric to fit someone with the same length but wider foot.